 which is proportional to the average power and the photon energy hν, and is independent of the noise frequency (i.e., shot noise is “white noise”).
 As the power of a modulation signal with a given relative modulation amplitude scales with the square of the average power, the relative intensity noise decreases with increasing optical power.
 In the formula for the power spectral density of the relative intensity noise at the shot noise limit, one would divide by the average power, rather than multiplying with it.

-An often quoted equation for the shot noise in an electric current is
+An often quoted equation for the shot noise in an electric current (which is compatible with the equation above for the PSD on the optical side) is

 where e is the elementary charge.
 This formula indicates the variance of the current for an average current I and a measurement bandwidth Δf.
 The equation corresponds to a one-sided power spectral density